fg-research/website/blog/general/posts/equity-trend-prediction-automl.rst

     the 31<sup>st</sup> of July 2024 from <a href="https://finance.yahoo.com" target="_blank">Yahoo!
 Finance</a>.
     We will train the model on the data up to the 3<sup>rd</sup> of May 2024, and validate the model on the subsequent 30 days of data up to the 17<sup>th</sup> of June 2024.
-We will then test the identified best model on the remaining 30 days of data up to the 31<sup>st</sup> of July 2024.
+We will then test the identified best model (i.e. the one with the best performance on the validation data) on the remaining 30 days of data up to the 31<sup>st</sup> of July 2024.
     We will find that the XGBoost model achieves a mean directional accuracy of % over the considered 30-days period.
     </p>